Experts: People with Down Syndrome “Able to Do Anything, But at a Different Rate”

 Originally published on: March 21, 2023

-Tags: developmental delay, down syndrome, Dr Willa Leanah Thorson, Dr. Ignacio Tapia, overcome challenges
+Tags: developmental delay, down syndrome, Dr Willa Leanah Thorson, Dr. Ignacio Tapia, living with Down Syndrome, overcome challenges